-2.6 The Public Sector Equality Duty (PSED) does not prevent councils from making difficult decisions such as reorganisations and relocations, redundancies, and service reductions, nor does it prevent decisions which may affect one group more than another group.

-- 2.7 The duty does enable public bodies to demonstrate that they are making financial decisions in a fair, transparent and accountable way.
-This involves considering the needs and the rights of different members of the community, how impacts will affect them and mitigating negative impacts as fully as possible. - 2.8 Nationally, there have been a number of successful legal challenges to funding decisions because public authorities have failed to show such consideration.
+- 2.5 The Public Sector Equality Duty (PSED) does not prevent councils from making difficult decisions such as reorganisations and relocations, redundancies, and service reductions, nor does it prevent decisions which may affect one group more than another group. - 2.6 The duty does enable public bodies to demonstrate that they are making financial decisions in a fair, transparent and accountable way.
+This involves considering the needs and the rights of different members of the community, how impacts will affect them and mitigating negative impacts as fully as possible. - 2.7 Nationally, there have been a number of successful legal challenges to funding decisions because public authorities have failed to show such consideration.
 In such cases, the public authority may have to start the decision-making process again, with improved consultation and evidence-gathering to identify the impact on particular groups.

 "Even when the context of decision-making is financial resources in a tight budget, that does not excuse compliance with the PSEDs [Public Sector Equality Duties], and there is much to be said for the proposition that even in straitened times the need for clear, well informed decision-making when assessing the impacts on less advantaged members of society is as great, if not greater."
-Blake J in R (Rahman) v Birmingham City Council

-[2011] EWHC 944 (Admin)
+Blake J in R (Rahman) v Birmingham City Council [2011] EWHC 944 (Admin)

-3. Service-Users: Impacts identified across all proposals
+3. Service-Users: Overall Assessment

-- 3.1 The EIA process and consultation have been based on identifying whether or not impacts are likely to be different for a person because of their protected characteristic (with a focus on where impacts may be worse) and if so, list the proposed mitigating actions. - 3.2 There has also been an overall assessment of: - the impact of funding changes from one service on another across the council (cumulative impacts); - consideration of what mitigating actions can be taken, and how we can monitor, evaluate and take action on impacts which may occur. - 3.3 The overall assessment is that the proposals put forward have all been considered within the framework of the council's legal duties under the Equality Act 2010 and due regard has been given to the potential impacts on people arising from their legally protected characteristics.
-Within the framework of significant budget reductions there will inevitably be impacts on specific individuals and groups, but proposed mitigating actions will reduce these as far as possible, and monitoring of actual impact will enable appropriate interventions as proposals are implemented. - 3.4 However, the EIAs do highlight concerns about the council's ability to achieve our Corporate Plan objective of 'tackling inequality' in service delivery.
+- 3.1 The EIA process and consultation have been based on identifying whether or not impacts are likely to be different for a person because of their protected characteristic(s) (with a focus on where impacts may be worse) and if so, list the proposed mitigating actions. - 3.2 There has also been an assessment of: - the impact of funding changes from one service on another across the council (cumulative impacts); - the overall risk, rated simply as 1 to 5 (1 being low or minimal risk); - what mitigating actions can be taken, and how we can monitor, evaluate and take action on impacts which may occur; - whether further assessment of equality impact is needed. - 3.3 The overall assessment is that the proposals put forward have all been considered within the framework of the council's legal duties under the Equality Act 2010 and due regard has been given to the potential impacts on people arising from or linked to their legally protected characteristics.
+Within the framework of significant budget reductions there will inevitably be impacts on specific individuals and groups, but proposed mitigating actions will reduce these as far as possible, and monitoring of actual impact will enable appropriate interventions as proposals are implemented.

+3.4 However, the EIAs do highlight concerns about the council's ability to achieve our Corporate Plan principle of 'increasing equality' in service delivery.
 Therefore we have identified key activities to ensure continued progress against this aim.
 More details are below.